reactjs/react.dev/src/content/reference/react/cache.md

 ```
 In this example, both instances of the `Weather` component are doing the same work in calling `getTemp("Los Angeles")`.
 Unfortunately, the second `Weather` component instance can't use the result from the first component. `useMemo` is only a local cache to the component instance.
 However `useMemo` does ensure that if `App` re-renders, each component instance would not call `getTemp("Los Angeles")` again because the city hasn't changed.

-`cache` is a utility that creates a memoizing version of a function.
-The memoizing function, `cachingFn`, is like `useMemo` in that it skips duplicate work.
+`cache` is a utility that creates a memoized version of a function.
+The memoized function, `cachedFn`, is like `useMemo` in that it skips duplicate work.
 Unlike `useMemo`, it will cache results for multiple inputs and can be shared across component instances to leverage the same cache.
-At this time, `cache` should only be used in server components and the cache will be invalidated across server requests.
+At this time, `cache` should only be used in Server Components and the cache will be invalidated across server requests.

 ```jsx
 // assume `getTemp` is an expensive computation